kubrickzirconia/mr-blonded/README.md

 # mr-blonded

-Mr Blonded is a data visualisation project seeking to express ideas pertaining to perhaps the most reclusive and aloof performer of our times.
+Mr Blonded is a data visualisation project looking into perhaps the most reclusive and aloof performer of our times.

 ## Repository Organisation